bbialke/flight-data/README.md

 - Detailed departure and arrival information (including gate numbers, runways, and baggage claim areas)
 - Real-time flight data, including current latitude/longitude, heading, and elevation (only available on certain flights)
 - Full support for both IATA and ICAO codes
+#### Airports
+- Airport lookup (multiple lookups at a time)
+- Lookup by airport-specific codes or by country/city
+- Returns exact latitude/longitude position, timezone, and even airport contact information (available on certain airports)

 ## Installing